saifalfalah/react-handbook/content/gatsby/index.md

 gatsby build
 ```

-At this point you can check that all works like you expect by starting a local Web Server using
+At this point you can check that it all works as you expect by starting a local Web Server using

 ```sh
 gatsby serve